-Mitigating the impact of fire control activities on land requires both a previously devised plan showing detailed consideration for the fragility of the lands and the capability for overseeing suppression activities.
-When fire control suppression activities are taken, there is normally little time to determine optimum routes for equipment.
+Mitigating the impact on land of fire control activities required both a previously devised plan showing detailed consideration for the fragility of the lands and the capability for overseeing suppression activities.
+When fire control suppression activities are taken, there is normally little time to determine optimum routes for eequipment.
 Such routes must be planned in advance.
 Proper preplanning may hold adverse impacts to a minimum and rehabilitation efforts can further reduce the adverse impacts.

 Road and trail construction impact is best mitigated by careful planning as to location, type, and need.
-Detailed supervision over the layout and construction will keep the impact "on site."
-Only the users will have offsite impacts.
-Paving or chemical treatment can be used to decrease erosion and to preserve road surfaces.
+Detailed supervision over the layout and construction will keep the impact "on site"; only the users will have offsite impacts.

+Paving or chemical treatment can be used to prevent erosion and to preserve road surfaces and grades.
 Selective water run-off spillways and suitable culverts and bridges will also decrease erosion.

 Rehabilitation of disturbed surfaces will be used but will not be depended upon for general mitigation of impacts on water.
 The impacts usually will be avoided by requiring the development activity to follow operational guidelines and achieve certain performance.
+For example, transportation corridors will be selected through BLM planning systems, with one of the goals to avoid impacts on water by selecting the route with least amount of conflicts with water values.